Peumelges/MGL-Config/README.md

-# Zabbix Proxy Installer for Debian 12
+# Zabbix Proxy configuration for Debian 12

 This repository contains an interactive Bash script that automates the installation and initial configuration of **Zabbix Proxy 7.0** using **SQLite3** on **Debian 12** systems.